tylerthompson1/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<br>
-Start Time 2023-03-18 15:37
+Start Time 2024-01-12 18:56:57<br>
-Stop Time	2023-03-19 15:37
+Stop Time	2024-01-13 18:56:57

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 8534
-| Syslog                   | 25
+| Syslog                   | 1
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0